 Myasthenia gravis is a chronic neuromuscular disease that leads to fluctuating muscle weakness and fatigue.
-The disease that is characterized by variable degrees of weakness of the skeletal muscles.
+The disease is characterized by variable degrees of weakness of the skeletal muscles.
 The name myasthenia gravis is derived from a Latin word, meaning “grave muscle weakness.”

 The muscle weakness happens mainly due to the circulation of antibodies which block nicotinic acetylcholine receptors at the postsynaptic neuromuscular junction.
-By blocking the ability of the neurotransmitter acetylcholine to bind to these receptors in the muscle, these antibodies deter motor neurons from signaling the muscle to contract.
+By blocking the ability of the neurotransmitter acetylcholine to bind to these receptors in the muscle, these antibodies deter motor neurons from signalling the muscle to contract.

 Alternatively, in a much rarer form, muscle weakness is the result of a genetic defect in some portion of the neuromuscular junction that is inherited at birth as compared to the development through passive transmission from the mother’s immune system at birth or through autoimmunity later in life.